The 60-second version

 The 3-week block described here is a minimum.
 Athletes who run consistent trail mileage through summer benefit from maintaining the balance and hop-and-stick work as a background practice year-round — 5 minutes, three days a week — rather than running a remedial block every August.
 The cumulative effect of consistent low-volume proprioceptive work is meaningfully larger than the periodic-block approach.

 The longer-term frame is that ankle-injury history shapes adult musculoskeletal trajectory for decades.
-The Doherty 2014 review documented elevated osteoarthritis rates in the previously injured ankle by age 60 in athletes with chronic ankle instability.
+Chronic ankle instability is a recognised risk factor for post-traumatic ankle osteoarthritis later in life — the repeated giving-way and uneven loading that come with an unstable ankle accelerate joint wear over years, independent of any single re-sprain.
 The leverage is highest when an acute sprain is treated seriously — not as a 2-week interruption but as a multi-month rehabilitation that includes the proprioceptive component.
 Most recreational athletes return to running as soon as the swelling resolves, skip the rehab, and re-injure.
 The pattern is universal across sports.

 Sources